Lesley Manyathela: International

-Death & legacy
+Death and legacy

-On 9 August 2003, following a match against Jomo Cosmos, Manyathela was killed in an accident after his car overturned on the N1 highway near his hometown of Musina.
-It was reported that the airbags in the Volkswagen Golf Mk4 that he was driving did not deploy as a result of him not wearing his safety belt.
-He was driving with a friend at the time of the accident, who suffered only minor injuries, and was en route to visit his mother for Women's Day celebrations.
+On 9 August 2003, immediately after the loss to Jomo Cosmos in which he scored, Manyathela was en route to visit his mother for Women's Day celebrations when his Volkswagen Golf Mk4 overturned on the N1 highway near his hometown of Musina, killing him.
+It was reported that he did not wear his safety belt, leading to the car's airbags not deploying.
+He was driving with a friend at the time of the accident, who suffered only minor injuries.

-His death was considered a national tragedy and drew comment from South African President Thabo Mbeki who offered his condolences to the family, friends and teammates of Manyathela.
-He was laid to rest on 16 August 2003 with Orlando Pirates chairman Irvin Khoza and Mamelodi Sundowns owner Patrice Motsepe among those acting as pallbearers.
-His tombstone was unveiled the following month, on the day of South Africa's national Heritage Day.
+Manyathela's death was considered a national tragedy and drew comment from South African President Thabo Mbeki, who offered condolences to his family, friends and teammates.
+He was laid to rest on 16 August 2003, with Orlando Pirates chairman Irvin Khoza and Mamelodi Sundowns owner Patrice Motsepe among the pallbearers.
+His tombstone was unveiled the following month, precisely on Heritage Day.

-Ahead of the 2003–04 Premier Soccer League season, the award for the top goalscorer in a season was renamed the Lesley Manyathela Golden Boot and the Musina municipality also named the local football stadium after him in his honour.
+Ahead of the 2003–04 Premier Soccer League season, the league's top goalscorer award was renamed after Manyathela.
+The Musina municipality's stadium is also named in his honour.